Average Sensitivity of Graph Algorithms

-for every graph $G=(V,E)$, where $G-F$ for an edge set $F$ is the subgraph obtained from $G$ by removing $F$, and $e_1,\ldots,e_k$ are sampled from $E$ uniformly at random.
-When $k = 1$, we say that the \emph{average sensitivity} is at most $\beta$.
-Informally, we say that algorithms with low ($k$-)average sensitivity are \emph{averagely stable}.
+for every graph $G=(V,E)$, where $\{e_1,\ldots,e_k\}$ is sampled uniformly at random from $\binom{E}{k}$, the set of all subsets of $E$ of cardinality $k$, and where $G-F$ for a set of edges $F \subseteq E$ denotes the subgraph obtained from $G$ by removing $F$.
+When $k = 1$, we call the $k$-average sensitivity simply \emph{average sensitivity}.
+We say that algorithms with low average sensitivity are \emph{stable-on-average}.
 Although we focus on graphs here, we note that our definition can also be extended to the study of combinatorial objects other than graphs such as strings and constraint satisfaction problems.

-Since average sensitivity does not care about the solution quality, an algorithm that outputs the same solution regardless of the input has the least possible average sensitivity, though it is definitely useless.
-Hence, the key question in a study of average sensitivity is to reveal the trade-off between solution quality and average sensitivity for various problems.
+An algorithm that outputs the same solution regardless of the input has the least possible average sensitivity, even though it is definitely useless.
+Hence, the key question in a study of average sensitivity is to reveal trade-offs between solution quality and average sensitivity for various problems.